vvoronin/uuid/README.md

     No Os locking threads or file system dependant storage.
     Saver interface exists for the user to provide their own Saver implementations for V1 and V2 UUIDs.
 The interface could theoretically be applied to your own UUID implementation.
-    Have provided a saver which works on a standard OS environment.
+    Have provided a savers which works on a standard OS environment.
 * Allow user implementations

 # Future considerations